lwe/gravatarify/README.md

 About the code
 ==============

-Eventhough this library has less than 100 LOC, it's split into four files, maybe a bit of an overkill, though I like neat and tidy classes :)
+Eventhough this library has about 100 LOC, it's split into four files, maybe a bit of an overkill, though I like neat and tidy classes :)

     lib/gravatarify.rb                      # loads the other files from lib/gravatarify